mozilla/tsci/README.md

   "bugzillaKey": "",
   // The GitHub API authentication key.
   "githubKey": "",
+  // A list of domains to ignore when fetching bug results.
+  "ignoredDomains": [
+    "github.com",
+    "github.io",
+    "t.co"
+  ],
   // A cutoff date for calculating the TSCI (if not a Sunday, will be rounded to the next Sunday).
   // E.g. a value of "2019-03-01" would lead to using "2019-03-03" (March 1st was a Friday).
   "maxDate": null,